R4DDER5/CZ/project-scope.md

 The site will be built using the latest version of Laravel based on time project commences.
 This will then include an easy method to update to any latest releases thereafter.
 There will be additional work required when new versions are realeased however the structure of the production environment should mean little or no impact on businesss continuity..

 The following requirements
 Apache2 - 2.4.7?
 Mysql - version?
 PHP - < 7.2.16

 Laravel was chosen due to its ever increasing popularity which offers great resources and continual development.
 Laravel offers great security.
+MORE TO BE INCLUDED IN APPENDIX

 #### Information Architecture
 The main information contained within the site will be hidden from the general public and will require a user logging in to access the majority of site services.
 Therefore most visitors to the site will be of 'invite only'.